GwendolyneFreddy/Infinity-Animations/README.md

 ## <a name="mage_robes" id="mage_robes">

-:warning: &#9755; Note for players installing the Baldur's Gate I character animations components in classic games.
+:warning: &#9755; <ins>Note for players installing the Baldur's Gate I character animations components in classic games.</ins>

 Due to IE and EE engines hard-coded features, restored BG1 mage sprites do not swap with armor level changes (mage animations are always identified by the animation slot's second digit that must be '2', which is not the case in IA).
 In other words, they always display the same 'unarmored' sprite whatever the robe level they equip (2W, 3W, 4W).